What Is 10 Of $40

 Solving More Complex Percentage Problems

 The fundamental principles discussed here can be extended to solve more complex percentage problems.
-For instance, if you wanted to find out what percentage a certain amount represents of $40, you would use the following formula:
+As an example, if you wanted to find out what percentage a certain amount represents of $40, you would use the following formula:

 (Amount/Total Amount) x 100 = Percentage